Bar Exam Subjects and Test Format

 B. One or more Performance Test questions (MPT), a 90-minute examination requiring the application of fundamental lawyering skills in a realistic situation.
 Skills tested are factual analysis, legal analysis and reasoning, problem solving, identification and resolution of ethical dilemmas, written communication, and organization and management of legal tasks.*

 C. The Multi-State Bar Examination (MBE).
-A six-hour, 200-question multiple-choice examination covering Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.*
+A six-hour, 200-question multiple-choice examination covering Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, Civil Procedure and Torts.*

 D. Additionally, all applicants are required to take the Multistate Professional Responsibility Examination (MPRE).
 This two-hour, 60-question multiple-choice examination is administered three times each year and designed to measure knowledge and understanding of established standards related to a lawyer’s professional conduct.
 For further information, please refer to www.ncbex.org